tdiec00/Whats-the-Total/README.md

 - Admin specific responsibilities
 - Add barcodes for products
 - More varieties for the same product (different types of oranges)
+- Make user products unique with an increment function

 ---